-

 If a licensee or permit holder fails to comply with its obligations under the GA, secondary legislation or other conditions issued pursuant to the regulation, the SGA may order the licensee or permit holder to rectify, decide on prohibitive injunctions, modify conditions of the licence or permit or decide on reprimands.
 If the infringement is serious, a licence or permit can be revoked, or, alternatively, a warning can be issued if it is deemed sufficient.

 A reprimand or warning may be accompanied with a fine.
-Fines are set at a minimum of SEK 5,000 and a maximum of 10 per cent of the operator’s turnover in the preceding financial year.
+Fines are set at a minimum of SEK 5,000 and a maximum of 10 per cent of the operator’s net turnover in the preceding financial year.
 Only turnover derived from activities licensed or authorised under the GA is included in the basis.

-For violations of the Anti-Money Laundering Act, the SGA may order the licensee to rectify, or if the non-compliance is serious, repeated or systematic, issue a cease and desist order, or revoke the licence.
+For violations of the Anti-Money Laundering Act, the SGA may order the licensee to rectify, or if the non-compliance is serious, repeated or systematic, issue a cease-and-desist order, or revoke the licence.
 The SGA may also issue a warning if deemed sufficient and accompany it with a fine.

 -